-Climate effect: glacier retreat and landslip link shown - SWI swissinfo.ch
+Climate effect: glacier retreat and landslip link shown

 Researchers say they can show a direct connection between the retreating ice flows of Switzerland’s biggest glacier and a catastrophic landslide.

-The link demonstrates how climate change causes instability beneath our feet, say the researchers at the Swiss Federal Institute of Technology in Zurich (ETHZ) and other Swiss institutions and businesses.
+The link demonstrates how climate change causes instability beneath our feet, say the researchers at the Swiss Federal Institute of Technology in Zurich (ETHZ)external link and other Swiss institutions and businesses.

-Lead author Andrew Kos and five others wrote in the latest edition of the journal Geophysical Research Letters about how contemporary glacier retreat has been triggering significant landslides at the Great Aletsch Glacier.
+Lead author Andrew Kos and five others wrote in the latest edition of the journal Geophysical Research Lettersexternal link about how contemporary glacier retreat has been triggering significant landslides at the Great Aletsch Glacierexternal link.
 At some 23 kilometres in length, the Aletsch is the largest in the Alps, and a major part of the Jungfrau-Aletsch-Bietschhorn Unesco World Heritage site.

 The authors say their dataset – based on GPS measurements, radar, and airborne and ground-based laser scanners – shows the ice is retreating so quickly that an adjoining slope, the Moosfluh, is moving at an unprecedented pace along with it.
 As an example of the phenomenon, a cable car there had to stop operating last summer because of the ground movement.

-“Based on our years of measurements, we were able to detect a critical threshold in the shrinkage of the glacier at which the situation rapidly deteriorated,” Kos said of the study in an article published online by the ETHZ in Zurich on January 23.
+“Based on our years of measurements, we were able to detect a critical threshold in the shrinkage of the glacier at which the situation rapidly deteriorated,” Kos said of the study in an article published online by the ETHZ in Zurichexternal link on January 23.

 Rockfall and ice